apigee/apigee-go-gen/README.md

     echo '
     Parent:
       - Child: Fizz
-      - Child: Buzz' | yaml2xml
+      - Child: Buzz' | proxy-tool transform yaml-to-xml
     ```
     > **NOTE:** Using echo as shown above will not work properly if your input already contains single quotes

-### Tool: bundle2yaml
+### Bundle to YAML Command

-**Purpose:** This tool takes existing API Proxy bundles and transforms them into editable YAML documents.
+**Purpose:** This command takes existing API Proxy bundles and transforms them into editable YAML documents.
 This offers several advantages:

 * **Enhanced Customization:** Tweak your API Proxy configurations with the readability of YAML.
 * **Workflow Integration:** YAML's compatibility opens up possibilities for version control and automation.